brentgroves/status/2024/week12.md

 This is a markdown file and can be viewed in Visual Studio Code or any online viewer such as <https://markdownlivepreview.com/>

+## OAuth2 Authentication/Authorization Summary

+- OIDC/PKCE Authentication Flow works with HTTP Get/Post requests
+- OAuth2 Authorization Flow with HTTP Get/Post requests works fine with Office 365 work accounts but is beyond me for Office 365 personal accounts.
+We were able to retrieve an access token from the Graph Explorer that will work with HTTP Get/Post requests for even Office 365 personal account.

+Next: Try using Microsoft MSAL library instead of HTTP Get/Post requests to retrieve access token to use in Graph API requests.

 ## Plan

 The goal is to get Azure resource costs to be approximately $500 per month.
 Also to request a resource group named "repsys" in which the user "<bGroves@linamar.com>" is assigned the "Contributor" role.